isomerpages/govtech-stp/_periodic-commuting-arrangement/02a-pca-faq.md

 #### 3. I am a Malaysian citizen and a Singapore PR.
 I am currently in Malaysia, but I want to return to Singapore.
 Do I need the PCA to return to Singapore?

 If you are a Singapore PR with a valid Re-Entry Permit, you may return to Singapore without the need for any entry approval.
 However, you will be subject to the prevailing Stay-Home Notice requirements after arriving in Singapore.
-You may wish to refer [here](/health) for details and updates on border control measures, as well as [here](/health/shn) for information on the prevailing health measures for Singapore Citizens and PRs returning from abroad.
+You may wish to refer to [safetravel.ica.gov.sg/health](/health) for details and updates on border control measures as well as [www.ica.gov.sg/covid-19/shn](https://www.ica.gov.sg/covid-19/shn) for information on the prevailing health measures for Singapore Citizens and PRs returning from abroad.

 #### 4. I am a Singapore Citizen who is currently in Malaysia.
 Do I need the PCA to return to Singapore?

 For Singapore citizens, you <u><b>do not</b></u> need any entry approval to return to Singapore.
 However, you will be subject to the prevailing Stay-Home Notice requirements after arriving in Singapore.
-You may wish to refer [here](/health) for details and updates on border control measures, as well as [here](/health/shn) for more information about SHN issued by ICA.
+You may wish to refer to [safetravel.ica.gov.sg/health](/health) for details and updates on border control measures, as well as [www.ica.gov.sg/covid-19/shn](https://www.ica.gov.sg/covid-19/shn) for more information about SHN issued by ICA.

 #### 5. I am a Malaysian citizen and a Singapore PR.
 I am currently in Singapore but I want to return to Malaysia.
 Do I need the PCA to return to Malaysia?